-How does pharmacogenetic testing work?
+How do genes vary and how does pharmacogenetic testing work?

 Nucleotide or genetic variants (also called polymorphisms or mutations) occur throughout the population.
 Some genetic variants are benign — do not produce any known negative effect or may be associated with features like height, hair color, and eye color.
 Other genetic variants may be known to cause specific diseases.
 Other variants may be associated with variable response to specific medications.